google/material-design-lite/src/grid/README.md

-#Grid

 ##Introduction
 The Material Design Lite (MDL) **grid** component is a simplified method for laying out content for multiple screen sizes.
 It reduces the usual coding burden required to correctly display blocks of content in a variety of display conditions.

 The MDL grid is defined and enclosed by a container element.
 A grid has 12 columns in the desktop screen size, 8 in the tablet size, and 4 in the phone size, each size having predefined margins and gutters.
 Cells are laid out sequentially in a row, in the order they are defined, with some exceptions: